massgravel/Microsoft-Activation-Scripts/README.md

 ---

+> [!TIP]
+> - Some ISPs/DNS block access to our domains.
+You can bypass this by enabling [DNS-over-HTTPS (DoH)](https://developers.cloudflare.com/1.1.1.1/encryption/dns-over-https/encrypted-dns-browsers/) in your browser.
+> - **Having trouble**❓Visit our [troubleshooting page](https://massgrave.dev/troubleshoot) or raise an issue on [GitHub](https://github.com/massgravel/Microsoft-Activation-Scripts/issues).

+---

 - To activate additional products such as **Office for macOS, Visual Studio, RDS CALs, and Windows XP**, check [here](https://massgrave.dev/unsupported_products_activation).
 - To run the scripts in unattended mode, check [here](https://massgrave.dev/command_line_switches).

----

-### Not working ❓

-- If you are **unable to launch MAS** using the PowerShell method, please refer to **Method 2** listed above.
-- If MAS is launched and the script shows any errors, check for any troubleshooting steps mentioned in blue color and try to follow those.
-- If you have any issues, please feel free to reach out to us [here](https://massgrave.dev/troubleshoot).

 ---